hurchalla/modular_arithmetic/README.md

 For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.
 You can generally do this by adding the option flag -DNDEBUG to your compile command.

 It may help to see a simple [example](example_without_cmake).

-## License

-This project is licensed under the MPL 2.0 License - see the [LICENSE.TXT](LICENSE.TXT) file for details

 ## TODO